 - Engage with our suppliers both to convey to them our Anti-Slavery and Human Trafficking Policy and Supplier Code of Conduct and to gain an understanding of the measures taken by them to ensure modern slavery is not occurring in their businesses.

-- Review policies and procedures to ensure fit for purpose.
+- Review of policies and procedures to ensure that they continue to be fit for purpose.

 The Company will consider the impact on any person working for us or on our behalf who believes they are a victim of slavery, human trafficking or forced labour, and aims to support any such person, including assisting that person in reporting this concern to the appropriate authorities.

-This statement has been approved by the board of SUEZ, who will review and update it annually.
+This statement has been approved by the board of SUEZ on 07 May 2019 who will review and update it annually.

 David Palmer-Jones, Chief Executive Officer, SUEZ recycling and recovery UK